polyfy/polylith/readme.md

 library that has support for refreshing namespaces.

-If we want to handle application state transitions without restarting the REPL, then a toolk like [Mount](https://github.com/tolitius/mount) can be helpful.
+If we want to handle application state transitions without restarting the REPL, then a tool like [Mount](https://github.com/tolitius/mount) can be helpful.

 Those functions is used to update the REPL, but if we want to switch profile when running a command, we need to pass them in, e.g.: